shyamvalsan/HugoBlog/content/art/_index.md

 I like working with different media and not being bound by rules.
 I try to avoid stereotypes and pigeon holes of all kinds.

-My current focus is on generative amd AI assisted art.
+My current focus is on generative and AI assisted art.

 <img src="Doorway.PNG" width="200" height="200" />
 <img src="Venus Rising.png" width="200" height="200" />